Where Outflows Meet Inflows: Gas Kinematics in SSA22 Lyman-$\alpha$ Blob 2 Decoded by Advanced Radiative Transfer Modelling: Radiative Transfer modelling Using The Multiphase Clumpy Model

 Note that \lya\ radiative transfer in such a multiphase, clumpy medium exhibits two characteristic regimes defined by the values of $f_{\rm cl}$ \citep{Gronke16, Gronke17b}.
 If $f_{\rm cl}$ is much larger than a critical value $f_{\rm cl, crit}$ (which is a function of the \HI\ column density and kinematics of the clumps, see Appendix B of \citet{Li21} for a detailed derivation), the photons would escape as if the medium is homogeneous and the emergent spectra are similar to those predicted by the `shell model' \citep{Gronke17b}.
 Otherwise, for a moderate number of clumps per line-of-sight, the photons preferentially travel in the hot ionized ICM and escape close to the \lya\ line center.

-We constructed a four-dimensional hypercubic grid of models by varying the aforementioned four crucial physical parameters: [${\rm log}\,n_{\rm HI,\,{\rm ICM}}, F_{\rm V}, \sigma_{\rm cl}, v_{\rm cl}$]\footnote{For convenience we varied $F_{\rm V}$ rather than $f_{\rm cl}$ when generating clumps.
-These two parameters are proportionally related via the relation $f_{\rm cl}$ = 3$r_{\rm gal}$/4$r_{\rm cl}$\,$F_{\rm V}$, where $r_{\rm gal}$ = 5\,kpc is the radius of the simulation sphere and $r_{\rm cl}$ = 50\,pc is the clump radius (hence $f_{\rm cl}$ = 75\,$F_{\rm V}$ in our case).}.
+We constructed a five-dimensional hypercubic grid of models by varying the aforementioned five crucial physical parameters: [${\rm log}\,n_{\rm HI,\,{\rm ICM}}, F_{\rm V}, {\rm log}\,N_{\rm HI,\,{\rm cl}}, \sigma_{\rm cl}, v_{\rm cl}$]\footnote{For convenience we varied $F_{\rm V}$ rather than $f_{\rm cl}$ when generating clumps.
+These two parameters are proportionally related via the relation $f_{\rm cl}$ = 3$r_{\rm gal}$/4$r_{\rm cl}$\,$F_{\rm V}$, where $r_{\rm gal}$ = 5\,kpc is the radius of the simulation sphere and $r_{\rm cl}$ = 50\,pc is the clump radius (hence $f_{\rm cl}$ = 75\,$F_{\rm V}$ in our case).
+Note that the physical sizes used in the simulation are unimportant to \lya\ spectra; it is the ${\rm H\,{\textsc {i}}}$ column densities and corresponding optical depths that are important and can actually be constrained by the data.}.
 The prior ranges of the parameters are summarized in Table \ref{tab:params}.
-We fixed the subdominant parameters, such as the clump temperature $T_{\rm cl}$ to 10$^{4}$\,K, the ICM temperature $T_{\rm ICM}$ to 10$^{6}$\,K, and the clump column density to 10$^{17}$\,cm$^{-2}$ \citep{McCourt18} in order to reduce the dimensionality of the parameter space.
-We varied an additional parameter, $\Delta v_{\rm clumpy}$, continuously in post-processing\footnote{Different from \citet{Li21}, we set the ICM as static (i.e. $v_{\rm ICM}$ = 0), as we found that $v_{\rm ICM}$ is degenerate with $\Delta v_{\rm clumpy}$ (i.e. forcing $v_{\rm ICM}$ to be 0 simply yields $\Delta v_{\rm clumpy} \rightarrow \Delta v_{\rm clumpy} - v_{\rm ICM}$).}.
+We fixed the subdominant parameters, such as the clump temperature $T_{\rm cl}$ to 10$^{4}$\,K and the ICM temperature $T_{\rm ICM}$ to 10$^{6}$\,K\footnote{Different from \citet{Li21}, we set the ICM co-outflow with the clumps (i.e. $v_{\rm cl} = v_{\rm ICM}$), as both $v_{\rm cl}$ and $v_{\rm ICM}$ decrease the blue-to-red flux ratio, and in reality, a large velocity difference between two different phases would likely destroy the clumps via hydrodynamical instabilities on short timescales.}.
+We varied an additional parameter, $\Delta v_{\rm clumpy}$, continuously in post-processing.
 This $\Delta v_{\rm clumpy}$ parameter represents the best-fit systemic redshift of the \lya\ source function relative to $z$ = 3.098 (the initial guess for the systemic redshift -- it is where the trough of most \lya\ spectra is located)\footnote{Note that the northeast \lya\ emitting region is located at a lower redshift, $z$ = 3.09, which we adopted as the initial guess for spectrum 1.}.
 Furthermore, we considered \textit{inflow} velocities (i.e. $v_{\rm cl} < 0$) by mirroring the model spectra with respect to the line center.